magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

     ```

     The [`upward-js`][] package contains modules for deploying an UPWARD-compliant server.
-    This server requires an [UPWARD specification][] file to tell it how to respond to requests.

     [Express][] is a web framework for Node.js.
     It is a dependency for the `upward-js` modules used in this tutorial.

 ## Create the initial UPWARD spec

+An UPWARD server requires an [UPWARD specification][] file to tell it how to respond to requests.
 Create a new file called `spec.yml` with the following content:

 ```yml